TimScheifler/ChatbotParser/README.md

 ## Endpoints
 ### /
-Used to greet you :)

-### /botpress/jwt
-By calling this endpoint you are requesting an 'JWT-Token', which is required for further communication between the backend and botpress.
-So we have to call it first before starting a dialogue with botpress.
-No request body needed.
+Method to check if this application is up and running.

-### /botpress/intervention
+### /startsession
-By calling this endpoint you are sending a message to botpress.
-You HAVE to provide the following 2 body parameters: msg and session_uuid which is the participant_uuid + a timestamp.
+This endpoint is used to start a chatbot session.
+The session start depends on the variable {chatbot}.
+It can be either RASA or BOTPRESS but can be extended by other Chatbot Frameworks.

+We do need the participant_uuid to generate a suitable session_uuid.
+The session_uuid is just a combination of the participant_uuid and the current timestamp.
 This is currently needed, because we aren't saving the dialog state when we are closing the app.
-It will probably be deprecated in the future.
-Botpress does need the 'JWT-Token' for authentication, so we need to add it to our request header.
+It will probably be removed in the future.

+If the chatbot is RASA, we are only returning {"session_uuid": <session_uuid>}.

+If the chatbot is BOTPRESS, we are returning  {"jwt": <jwt>, "session_uuid": <session_uuid>} since the JWT-Token is needed for authorization.

-### /botpress/faq
+### /intervention
-'/botpress/faq' is almost the same as '/botpress/intervention'.
-The only difference is that we are starting a new session for the user so that we won't get conflicts when switching between interventions and faq mode.
+By calling this endpoint you are sending a message to the chosen chatbot to continue it's intervention

+You MUST provide the following 2 body parameters: msg and session_credentials.
+If the Chatbot Framework is Botpress, we also need the JWT-Token which is provided in the Header.

+It is returning the parsed intervention answer.

-### /rasa/intervention
+### /faq
-By calling this endpoint you are sending a message to rasa.
-You HAVE to provide the following 2 body parameters: msg and session_uuid which is the participant_uuid + a timestamp.
-This is currently needed, because we aren't saving the dialog state when we are closing the app.
+By calling this endpoint you are sending a message to the chosen chatbots faq.
+This will start a new session with a new session_uuid which is a combination of the session_uuid and "_faq" to prevent us from interrupting the current intervention.
-It will probably be deprecated in the future.

-### /rasa/faq
-same as '/botpress/faq'
+You MUST provide the following 2 body parameters: msg and session_credentials.
+If the Chatbot Framework is Botpress, we also need the JWT-Token which is provided in the Header.

+This endpoint is returning our FaQ answer and has no influence on our intervention.

 ## Response Format